Breeze/breeze.github.io/doc-samples/web-api-odata.md

 1. A place to land; a place you can navigate to amidst the other MVC pages.
 2. The vehicle for delivering static assets specific to the SPA including CSS and JavaScript files.
-3. An HTML container for the SPA; Angular injects the SPA views into that container.
+3. An HTML container for the SPA; AngularJS injects the SPA views into that container.

 The container takes one line of HTML: